I don’t know about you, but on days when fog or mist dominate the atmosphere I feel similarly overcome by sluggishness.

 If you’ve ever experienced the frustration of photographing snow, just know that the same dynamics are in play.
 Your camera will insist on metering everything as middle gray, meaning the whiteness of the fog/mist (which are reflective subjects) will be rendered drab and grayish and the image will be underexposed.

 You can overcome this by overexposing the shot.
 How much you will need to overexpose will obviously depend on the atmospheric conditions at the time, but you probably won’t need to go more than one stop over.
-Use Manual Focus
+Depending on the available light conditions, use exposure compensation.

 Foggy/misty/hazy conditions bring with them diminished contrast, which means your camera’s autofocus system is going to struggle to find something to lock onto.
 You’re better off using manual focus.